MadsAlbertsen/ampvis/README.md

 ### 1.19.0
 #### Enhancements
  - amp_rarecurve: Now supports a basic legend (@Kirk3gaard).
- - amp_heatmap: Now supports the use of other color scales directly using the `color.vector` option.
+ - amp_heatmap: Now supports the use of other color scales directly using the `color.vector` option (@Kirk3gaard).

 #### Bugfixes
  - amp_rarecurve: Colors were messed up.
 Fixed now.